Carlover101/twitchtetris/README.md

 # twitchtetris

 This is a copy of twitch tetris created by another user.
 I do not claim to have created this.
-I only forked it to add some new games to the list.
+I only forked it to customize it a little bit for personal use.
 If you want to use this, please don't act like you created it yourself and give credit where credit is due.